The joys of spring

 The Easter weekend has become a real tradition for many families who come and explore the gardens and wider parkland, seeking out the clues in our Cadbury Easter Egg Hunt.
 Find the clues hidden by the Easter Bunny and then claim your Cadbury chocolate prize.
 Every penny from the Egg Hunts stays at Charlecote for our work here.

-This year it’s happening between 25 and 28 March (£2.50 per Egg Hunt leaflet, normal admission applies).
+For 2016 it’s happening between 25 and 28 March (£2.50 per Egg Hunt leaflet, normal admission applies).
 Even if it’s welly-weather that doesn’t stop the fun.

 Come in to our Easter marquee over the Easter holidays for other activities too: